syncfusion-content/ej2-grid-docs/ej2-javascript/grid/selection/cell-selection.md

 {% previewsample "page.domainurl/code-snippet/grid/grid-cs157" %}
 {% endif %}

+## Multiple cell selection

+Multiple cell selection allows you to select multiple cells within a Grid.
+This feature is beneficial when you need to perform actions on multiple cells simultaneously or focus on specific areas of your data.

+To enable multiple cell selection, set the [selectionSettings.mode](../../api/grid/selectionSettings/#mode) property to **Cell** and the [selectionSettings.type](../../api/grid/selectionSettings/#type) property to **Multiple**.
+This configuration allows you to select and interact with multiple cells within the grid.

+In the following example demonstrates how to enable multiple cell selection using property:

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/grid-cs193/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs193/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs193" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/grid-cs193/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs193/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs193" %}
+{% endif %}

+## Cell selection mode

+The cell selection mode allows you to interactively select specific cells or ranges of cells within the grid.
+This feature is particularly useful when you want to perform actions on specific cells or obtain data from selected cells.

+The grid supports three types of cell selection mode which can be set by using [selectionSettings.cellSelectionMode](../../api/grid/selectionSettings/#cellselectionmode).
+These modes are:

+* **Flow** - This is the default mode.
+It allows you to select a range of cells between the start index and end index, including all cells in between the rows.
+It provides a continuous flow of cell selection.
+* **Box** - In this mode, you can select a range of cells within the start and end column indexes, including all cells in between the rows within the specified range.
+This mode is useful when you need to select cells within specific columns.
+* **BoxWithBorder**:  This mode is similar to the Box mode, but it adds borders to the selected range of cells.
+This visual distinction makes it easy to identify the selected cells within the grid.

+> Cell Selection requires the `selectionSettings.mode` to be **Cell** or  **Both** and [type](../../api/grid/selectionSettings/#type) should be **Multiple**.

+In the following example demonstrates how to dynamically enable and change the `cellSelectionMode` using the `DropDownList` component:

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/grid-cs194/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs194/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs194" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/grid-cs194/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs194/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs194" %}
+{% endif %}

 ## Toggle selection

 The Toggle selection allows to perform selection and unselection of the particular row or cell or column.
 To enable toggle selection, set [`enableToggle`](../../api/grid/selectionSettings/#enabletoggle) property of the selectionSettings as true.
 If you click on the selected row or cell or column then it will be unselected and vice versa.